Now Leaving Sunnydale

 None planned, if/when they do emerge I will not be telling until the relevant point in the story (this is unlikely as pairings will not be important in this story).
 Disclaimer:

 I have probably used themes/ideas which originated in other fiction/fan fiction, I read too much for this not to happen, no offense/infringement is intended by this (I usually don’t know where my ideas come from but I do know better than to claim them as original).
-If this refers to you, please accept my apologies and remember that imitation is the sincerest form of flattery.
+If this refers to you, please accept my apologies and admiration - after all imitation is the sincerest form of flattery.

 The only thing I can claim as my own is the specific order of words which follows (mostly forming coherent sentences).Feedback:

-Is what keeps me writing.
-I read and appreciate every review I get (yes even the ‘Update soon’ ones; although I do adore a well rounded comment/criticism, just knowing that what I write is enjoyed means a lot and encourages me to spend time on this).A/N1 - Spelling/Grammar:
+Is what keeps me writing, the currency fan fiction writers are paid in.
+I read and appreciate every review I get (yes even the ‘Update soon’ ones; although I do adore a well rounded comment/criticism, just knowing that what I write is being read means a lot and encourages me to spend time on this).A/N1 – Updates/Completion:

 Many people besides myself have assisted in creating what follows.
 I have been lucky enough to receive thoughtful comments in reviews and emails that have influenced the direction of the story.